 The project is also extremely creative as it involves a very broad set of technologies, from software to paper, and a wide range of possible approaches.
 We face an open field similar to that explored through gamification of development tools.

 The deployment of the results builds also on a unique network of existing users:

 - Thymio is already officially included in the teaching material of all French speaking cantons, in Ticino, and its diffusion in German-speaking parts of the country is progressing quickly.

 - EPFL is involved in most teacher trainings of these PH and is extremely well positioned to introduce the results of this project to a very large number of teachers.
-To date, more than 600 primary school teachers have attended training on Thymio initiated by EPFL.
+To date, more than 3000 primary school teachers have attended training on Thymio.

-- The focus of this project on the Lehrplan21 concepts and on computational thinking will ensure a good match with the goals of the PH of all three regions, as the German-speaking part will focus on the Lehrplan21 concepts, the French-speaking part has interest in computational thinking, and Ticino is pushing both programming and computational thinking skills.
+- The focus of this project on the Lehrplan21 concepts and on computational thinking will ensure a good match with the goals of the PH of all three regions, as the German-speaking part will focus on the Lehrplan21 concepts, the French-speaking part is introducing computational thinking with pilot projects, and Ticino is pushing both programming and computational thinking skills.

 F. Mondada, M. Bonani, F. Riedo, M. Briod and L. Pereyre et al. Bringing robotics into formal education using the Thymio open source hardware robot, in IEEE Robotics and Automation Magazine, vol. 24, num.
 1, p.
 77 - 85, 2017;

 M. Chevalier, F. Riedo and F. Mondada.
 Pedagogical Uses of Thymio II: How Do Teachers Perceive Educational Robots in Formal Education?, in IEEE Robotics & Automation Magazine, vol. 23, num.
 2, p.
 16-23, 2016.

 Last update to this project presentation 19.11.2019